Richard-Bensley-Ltd/TheSuite/training/training.md

 This is quick but not very detailed.

 We can use `mariadb-binlog` to view the logs.
+By default `binlog_annotate_row_events` is enabled.
+So the log data is accompanied by the SQL used to generate the changes.

+    mariadb-binlog [options] file_name

+If you want to view ROW/Binary data, it needs to be decoded:

+    mariadb --base64-output=DECODE-ROWS -v file_name

 What format are the logs in?